-- a.
-To be promoted to the next year students will need a grade point average of at least 2.7 in Fall/Winter, and Departmental recommendation. - A grade of either D or D+ in a central subject may normally be credited only once in a BDes student's program.
-Any subsequent ★3 or ★6 in which a grade of either D or D+ is received must be repeated for BDes credit, or an alternative ★3 or ★6, approved by the Department, must - c.
-Final-year requirements include a minimum GPA of 2.7 on the last ★27 taken toward the degree in the General, Printmaking, Computing Science, and Social Sciences Routes, and on the last ★30 taken toward the degree in the Business/Marketing, and Engineering Routes, and Departmental recommendation - d.
-For students undertaking the Computing Science Route, a minimum GPA of 2.7 will be required for all Math and Computing Science courses in Years 1 and 2 before proceeding to Computing Science 200-, 300-, and 400-level courses - For students undertaking the Social Sciences Route a minimum of ★18 to a maximum of ★27 is required from the following:
+- To be promoted to the next year students will need a grade point average of at least 2.7 in Fall/Winter, and Departmental recommendation. - b.
+A grade of either D or D+ in a central subject may normally be credited only once in a BDes student's program.
+Any subsequent $\star 3$ or $\star 6$ in which a grade of either D or D+ is received must be repeated for BDes credit, or an alternative $\star 3$ or $\star 6$, approved by the Department, must be substituted. - c.
+Final-year requirements include a minimum GPA of 2.7 on the last ★27 taken toward the degree in the General, Printmaking, Computing Science, and Social Sciences Routes, and on the last ★30 taken toward the degree in the Business/Marketing, and Engineering Routes, and Departmental recommendation. - d.
+For students undertaking the Computing Science Route, a minimum GPA of 2.7 will be required for all Math and Computing Science courses in e.
+For students undertaking the Social Sciences Route a minimum of ★18 to a maximum of ★27 is required from the following: